Polligarden

 The style guide was created to emanate the warmth of a mentor, gently guiding users along their gardening journey.
 The app carries a comforting and accommodating tone of voice, providing an educational and helpful experience for both novice and experienced gardeners alike.

-Extending the style guide, I created a versatile family of scalable and interactive components that maintain visual coherence and enhance readability on mobile devices.
+Extending the style guide, I created a versatile family of flexible and interactive components that maintain visual coherence and enhance readability on mobile devices.

-Below are some selected high-fidelity mocks utilizing the design system, emphasizing interactive hierarchy and a seamless flow across the experience.
+Below are some selected high-fidelity mocks utilizing the design system, representing a seamless flow between the various feature areas.

 Reflection